yasirbarlas/yasirbarlas.github.io/_pages/cv.md

 Work experience
 ======
+* Summer 2022: Digital Experience Intern
+  * Infosys
+  * Finding solutions to business marketing problems
+  * Looking at artificial intelligence and its use in marketing strategies
+  * Research into the field of data and marketing and later preparing a report for the DX team to use

-* Summer 2021: Research Intern
+* Summer 2021: Academic Research Intern
   * Queen Mary, University of London
   * Research Area: The Law of Small Numbers states that the Binomial distribution converges to the Poisson distribution.
 Using the programming language R, we investigate the total  variation distance between
 Binomial(n, c/n) and Poisson(c) when we fix c and n individually and we also look at the asymptotics for $nd_{TV}$ for a fixed c.
 A paper has been submitted to a journal for the project.